jeffschoonover416/jeffschoonover.dev-source/posts/2020/12/svg-maze-scaling.md

 ---
-title: Introduction to actually scaling SVG (Scalar Vector Graphics) images
+title: Introduction to scaling inline SVG (Scalar Vector Graphics) images
 description: The Scalar Vector Graphics image format is a text-based graphics format based on drawing lines and curves along coordinates.
 I add an SVG maze to my website and set it up to scale responsively with the screen size.
 published: true
 author: 'Jeff Schoonover'
 date: '2020-12-16'
 tags:
     - jeffschoonover.dev
-slug:
+slug: scale-svg-images-inline-html
 ---